csexton/corporate-tool/README.md

 - `GOOGLE_CLIENT_SECRET` - Google OAuth Client Secret Key
 - `GOOGLE_HOME_DOMAIN` - Optional: Restrict access to only this Google apps domain

-See [`.env-example`](/.env-example) for instructions for setting up the cerdentials, and examples and, a full list of settings.
+See [`.env-example`](/.env-example) for instructions for setting up the credentials, and examples and, a full list of settings.

 # License